 Duplication of Permanent Records

-If you can safely and successfully convert paper records into another permanent media that is easier to store, the original paper version of the records can be destroyed although this is not recommended as a general practice.
+If you can safely and successfully convert paper records into another permanent media that is easier to store, the original paper version of the records can be destroyed.
 This is where the checks and balances are extremely important.
 No original permanent public record may be destroyed under the law unless a majority of the county public records commission agrees.
 The records commission should take this review seriously and make certain that the original records were completely and accurately reproduced into a durable medium by the official or his or her contractor before giving approval to destroy the paper.
 Before destruction, there are also notice requirements.
 There are two major types of alternative storage formats for records that are recognized in the law: photographic and electronic.
+However, the State Library and Archives does not consider any existing format for electronic records to be of permanent archival quality.
 See Alternative Storage Formats for more information

 Notice Requirements in Destroying Original Copies of Permanent Records